rbdannenberg/arco/doc/ugens.md

 function shape for object with id.
 All remaining parameters are floats, alternating segment durations (in samples) and segment final values.
 The envelope starts at the current output value and ends at yn-1 (defaults to 0).
-(Note that the Serpent api specified di in seconds from the beginning, while the O2 message specifies di in samples between one breakpoint and the next.)
+(Note that the Serpent api specifies di as durations in seconds, while the O2 message specifies di in samples.
+Both are durations between one breakpoint and the next.)

 `/arco/pwe/start id` - starts object with id.